 The PVAMU Bloodborne Pathogens Exposure Control Plan was developed to minimize personnel exposure to BBP in blood or other potentially infectious materials (OPIM).
 This plan covers all PVAMU personnel who have the potential for exposure to blood and/or OPIM, including but not limited to principal investigators, supervisors, research personnel, and service/support staff.
 A copy of the plan can be found by clicking the “BBP” in the above header/title.

 RMS also is responsible for providing technical assistance and compliance input to the Physical Plant’s management of PVAMU’s 2 Million Gallon a Day (2 MGD) waste water treatment plant ensuring it is in compliance with all federal, state, local and A&M System rules, regulations and policies.
 The Physical Plant has contracted out the operation of WWTP to Severn Trent.

 Emergency/Crisis Management Response

 The PVAMU Police Chief and Director of Risk Management & Safety are responsible for emergency management planning and operations.
 The Vice President for Business Affairs is charged with primary responsibility for developing and maintaining the institution’s operating policies and procedures governing emergency management (Business Continuity Plan).
 These policies and procedures comply with applicable federal, state, and local rules and regulations, and each department has developed its own specific Emergency Operations Manual based on their unique departmental needs and functions.
-Overall PVAMU Emergency Management Guidelines is being designed to compliant the National Incident Management System standards, and will be tested using tabletop exercises and real-time drills.
+The PVAMU Emergency Management Plan (EMP) compliments the National Incident Management System standards, and will be tested using tabletop exercises and real-time drills.

 Risk Management & Safety Advisory Committee